 - Save your file

 Fields can be marked as Read Only.
 This will make sure that when importing, the field will be skipped, making the import process faster, but also making sure only the allowed fields get modified.
-It also allows to include multiple formats that would otherwise conflict, such as the category ID and the category name, for example.
+It also allows including multiple formats that would otherwise conflict, such as the category ID and the category name, for example.

 For the import to be possible, a single field can be marked as the Primary Key.
 The item ID can be used, but other fields can be used as well.
 For example, if you manage a product database and know your supplier-provided serial numbers are unique, you could create a schema that uses those as the reference and not include the auto-generated item ID at all.